Fish Creek Provincial Park

 Please the reference the Frequently Asked Questions for more information regarding plans for building modernization.

-It is anticipated that construction for building modernization will occur December 2025 to Summer 2026 (subject to change).
-To avoid impacts to visitors, major construction activities will be scheduled while Sikome is closed to visitors (outside of the typical operating season of late June – early September annually).
-However, select areas may be closed to visitors during the 2026 operating season on an as-needed basis to support minor construction activities.
+Please note that select areas within the facility may be temporarily closed during 2026 on an as-needed basis as minor construction activities wrap-up.
 We recognize construction is inconvenient.
 However, it necessary to ensure visitor safety and support construction efficiency.
-Please follow all signage and do not cross construction barriers.
+Please follow all posted signage and do not cross construction barriers.

 Other facilities and services in Fish Creek Provincial Park will not be impacted.
 Visitors looking for recreational alternatives can call the Alberta Parks Information Line at 1 (877) 537-2757 or stop by the Bow Valley Ranch Visitor Centre.
 Updated project information and closure details will continue to be available on our website.